WoodWing/enterprise-integration-guide/web-services-guide/ent-in-action/user-settings.md

     "__classname__": "WflDeleteUserSettingsRequest"
 }
 ```
-If the client has received obsoleted settings, it is the responsibility to remove those settings.
+If the client has received obsoleted settings, it is their responsibility to remove those settings.

 ### SaveUserSettings
 Client noticed a value change in the user setting `Bar` and fires a save request.
 The Bar setting already exists in the database so the value will simply be updated.